ibm-cloud-docs/vmwaresolutions/vmonic/audit_user_ids.md

 {{site.data.keyword.vmwaresolutions_full}} maintains a set of users in your account for use by {{site.data.keyword.cloud_notm}} automation when you run operations such as adding hosts, clusters, or storage to your VMware® instance.
 Users in your account can also be used for installation and configuration of services by {{site.data.keyword.cloud_notm}} services automation.
 Review the following sections for {{site.data.keyword.cloud_notm}} automation user IDs.

 VMware instance operations fail if IBM user IDs are deleted, disabled, or if their passwords are changed.
-{: important}
+{: attention}

 ## vCenter user IDs
 {: #audit_user_ids-vcenter-psc}

-Starting with V2.5, {{site.data.keyword.vmwaresolutions_short}} uses the following user IDs to add an identity source, which is embedded by default, into vCenter.
+{{site.data.keyword.vmwaresolutions_short}} uses the following user IDs to add an identity source, which is embedded by default, into vCenter.

 | User     | User ID      | Method | Description |
 |:---------|:-------------|:-------|:------------|